ppfeufer/aa-ma-securegroups/README.md

 time to make an actual fork of the app which is now again actively maintained by me.

-This app is fully compatible with the original, all that has changed is the `pip` name from `aa-memberaudit-securegroups` to `aa-memberaudit-secure.groups`, and if you had the original app installed, it is really easy to switch to this one, see [Step 0.5 - Migrating from Member Audit Securegroups](#step-05-migrating-from-member-audit-securegroups).
+This app is fully compatible with the original, all that has changed is the `pip` name from `aa-memberaudit-securegroups` to `aa-memberaudit-secure-groups`, and if you had the original app installed, it is really easy to switch to this one, see [Step 0.5 - Migrating from Member Audit Securegroups](#step-05-migrating-from-member-audit-securegroups).